iamssingh/clipboard-health-asessment/Refactoring.md

 ## Your Explanation Here

-In this refactored code, I've broken down the main function into smaller, more focused functions to improve readability and maintainability.
-The deterministicPartitionKey function now has three parts:
+Optimizations:

-It first checks if the event has a custom partition key using the getEventPartitionKey function, which improves readability by encapsulating this logic.
+Removed unnecessary variables (TRIVIAL_PARTITION_KEY and MAX_PARTITION_KEY_LENGTH) to simplify the code and improve readability.
-If no custom partition key is found, it generates a candidate key by hashing the event data using the generateCandidatePartitionKey function.
-The use of a separate function here helps in maintaining the single responsibility principle and makes the code easier to follow.
+Removed the second check for the candidate variable to convert it to a string using JSON.stringify.
+Since we are already checking if the event's partitionKey is a string, we can directly return it.
-Finally, if the candidate key exceeds the maximum allowed length, the function generates a long partition key by hashing the candidate key again using the generateLongPartitionKey function.
+In cases where event.partitionKey is not available, I directly calculate the candidate partition key using SHA3-512 and avoid an additional function call.
-Additionally, the variable declarations for TRIVIAL_PARTITION_KEY and MAX_PARTITION_KEY_LENGTH are kept at the top to make them easily configurable and improve code maintainability.
+I skipped the intermediate variable assignment for candidate when it exceeds the maximum length and calculate the long partition key directly.

-The unit tests cover all the different scenarios of generating the partition key, ensuring that the refactoring doesn't break the existing functionality.
-The tests are concise, well-structured, and provide a comprehensive coverage of the code logic, making it easier to validate the correctness of the refactored function.
+By making these optimizations, the code becomes more concise and avoids unnecessary calculations, making it slightly more optimized.
+The unit tests provided in the previous response would still provide good coverage for this optimized version as well.